myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-23T08:31:02.036Z
 >
 > I think Google will of course support these platforms as well.
 They intend to make Flutter work on all platforms, seriously all :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-22T03:59:38.532Z
->
-> In fact, if the submersible is still somewhat functional, their despair at this moment is immeasurable.
-After all, they only have a few hours left to live

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-22T03:54:14.418Z
->
-> I just remembered this movie

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-22T03:50:47.301Z
->
-> This is a very unfortunate story, but I feel a kind of fate that a submarine with wealthy people on board is sinking at this very moment on the side of the Titanic

----
 <!-- MY-BSKY_TIMELINE:END -->